magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 /**
  * Steps:
- * 1. Log in to Admin
+ * 1. Log in to Admin.
- * 2. Open Search Synonym page
+ * 2. Open Search Synonym page.
- * 3. Click on the 'New Synonym Group' button
+ * 3. Click on the 'New Synonym Group' button.
  * 4. Enter data according to a data set.
  * 5. Click the 'Save Synonym Group' button.
  */